Resources

 Partner Grants: Deliver a Family Healthy Weight Program in your Community

-For communities interested in adopting and delivering a Family Healthy Weight Program (FHWP) to families they serve, the MW-PRC provides grants to fund two types of projects, either a Program Implementation project grant or a Partnership Development project grant.
+For communities interested in adopting and delivering a Family Healthy Weight Program (FHWP) to families they serve, the MW-PRC provides grants to fund two types of projects, a Program Implementation project grant and a Partnership Development project grant.
 If you are interested in learning more about these grant opportunities, please contact us.

 Program Implementation